Freedom of Association and Assembly / Protests

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The African Commission on Human and People’s Rights, sitting in Banjul, found that the Nigerian government, by banning publications and detaining activists and journalists after the annulment of Presidential election results, violated the right to freedom of expression.
-The 1993 Presidential election results were annulled by the government who claimed they did so in the public’s interest, and this action resulted in protests.
-Many of those who protested the government’s action were arrested, one magazine was banned, and thousands copies of magazines were seized.
-The Commission reasoned that the situation following the elections was not grounds for a violation of human rights.
+The African Commission on Human and People’s Rights found that the Nigerian government, by banning publications and detaining activists and journalists after the annulment of Presidential election results, violated the right to freedom of expression.
+The 1993 Presidential election results were annulled by the federal military government who claimed they did so in the public’s interest, and this action resulted in protests.
+Many of those who protested the government’s action were arrested, one magazine was banned, and thousands of copies of magazines were seized.
+The Commission held that the government breached the citizens’ right to participate freely in the politics of their country and their right to freedom of expression due to the seizure of certain publications and unlawful detention of protestors.
+The Commission reasoned that the Government should not have restricted rights protected by the constitution, or especially those protected by international human rights law.

 On June 12, 1993, free and fair presidential elections were held in Nigeria.
 Dissatisfied that Abiola, the Social Democratic Candidate won, the Federal Military Government annulled the results on June 23.
 Decrees were put in place which made the government’s actions legal, and also guaranteed that certain candidates could not stand for election again.